heartkilla/yolo-v3/README.md

 ```

 ## Running the model
 Now you can run the model using `detect.py` script.
-Don't forget to set the IoU (Interception over Union) and confidence thresholds.
+Don't forget to set the IoU (Intersection over Union) and confidence thresholds.
 ### Usage
 ```
 python detect.py <images/video> <iou threshold> <confidence threshold> <filenames>